ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

       <pre><code class="cpp">
 ...
 auto const [subscriptionElementAddr, _1, _2] = event.GetTriple();
-// `subscriptionElementAddr` is sc-address of removable sc-element
+// `subscriptionElementAddr` is sc-address of erasable sc-element
 // (listen it in sc-event).
 // `_1` is empty sc-address.
 // `_2` is empty sc-address.